What is the ideal age for learning to swim?

 Anti-drowning courses from age 3: learning to save yourself before learning to swim

-Following in the footsteps of baby swimmers, anti-drowning courses are available for children aged 3 and over, to teach them survival reflexes and the basics of swimming.
+Following in the footsteps of baby swimmers, anti-drowning courses for children aged 3 and over are essential for their aquatic safety.
 The aim is to be safe in the water.
 Through repetition and mimicry, children acquire skills that will be invaluable in the event of a fall into the water: turning onto their backs in a starfish position (the safety position par excellence!) so they can rest, breathe or call for help, play the little dog to the shore and get out of the water on their own.

 The skills acquired from an early age will greatly facilitate his further development: being more at ease in the water, not being afraid of being splashed, daring to put his head under water… As you can see, before learning to swim, you need to learn to save yourself!